 TBB: What is the one thing you want to create, but haven’t been able to or not authorised to do so?

 Jens: There are lots of builds that all my LEGO model builders make that are not currently made into a set.
 This is often because the time is not right, but the builds are not rejected, simply set aside and then they can be looked at again at a later time.
 It is not so much about not being able to create a particular vehicle or set, but we have to consider our priority of creating fun, enjoyable building experiences for children and this is always our first consideration.

 TBB: If someone had not seen the Star Wars movies or built the sets, what advice can you offer?

-Jurgen: Definitely see the movies in production order.
+Jakob: Definitely see the movies in production order.

 Jens: In terms of sets, I would recommend that you start with a UCS set.
 The current UCS Snowspeeder would be a good choice as it is available, or one of the older UCS models would be good too.
 The reason is that they are big enjoyable builds that capture the Star Wars theme, and I think they are fun to build and look good.

 It was clear that Jens is far too experienced at keeping secrets to let any leaks out about forthcoming sets, but he did say that there were always lots of new ideas and definitely more Star Wars sets planned.
 Sadly we will all have to wait and see what comes next as there were no hints given.
-Thanks to Jens and Jurgen for taking time out of their LEGO design work schedule to chat with The Brothers Brick!
+Thanks to Jens and Jakob for taking time out of their LEGO design work schedule to chat with The Brothers Brick!